The Story of Brickfields

 Today, Brickfields is helping to attract a new breed of businesses to the area.
 It offers 98 modern office spaces and studios, in-keeping with the building's industrial, urban feel.
 Its steel-frame interior, impressive central atrium, and eye-catching ribbon staircase all contribute to its stylish finish.

-It also benefits from a generously stocked café, superfast Wi-Fi, a Club Workspace co-working area, two high-spec bookable meeting rooms decked out with LED screens/AV and plug and play technology as well as on-site cycling racks - the perfect place to meet and greet potential clients.
+It also benefits from a generously stocked café, superfast Wi-Fi, two high-spec bookable meeting rooms decked out with LED screens/AV and plug and play technology as well as on-site cycling racks - the perfect place to meet and greet potential clients.

 Experience the brand-new centre for yourself by taking a virtual tour